-25.9311 Gravity and Magnetic Methods S1 L2T1
+S1 L2T1 25.9311 Gravity and Magnetic Methods

 Prerequisites: 1.001 and 10.001.
+It is desirable that students taking this unit have a background in geology.

 Fundamental principles.
 Field procedures and instruments.
 Reduction of field data.
 Regionals and residuals.
 Effects of sources of simple geometrical shapes and generalized two and three-dimensional distributions.
 Applications.
 Field Work of one day is a compulsory part of the subject.